arviz-devs/preliz/docs/examples/gallery/mixture.md

 **Parameters:**

-- `dists` : (list of Univariate PreLiz distributions) Components of the mixture.
+- `dists` : (list of Univariate PreliZ distributions) Components of the mixture.
 They should be all discrete or all continuous.
 - `weights` : (list of floats) List of weights for each distribution.
 Weights must be larger or equal to 0 and their sum must be positive.
 If the weights do not sum up to 1, they will be normalized.

 ### Probability Density Function (PDF)